AI Animal Footprint Identifier

 Animal Footprint Identifier

-Upload an image of animal tracks or footprints to identify the species and get detailed information about tracking characteristics, patterns, and tips
+Upload an image of animal tracks or footprints to get detailed identification and tracking information

 Understanding Animal Track Patterns